MANDATORY PENALTY RELATED TO ALL SEX CRIMES

-Michigan’s Sex Offender Registry law is retroactive and captures certain convicted sex offenders whose offenses were committed before the laws were put into place.
+The Michigan Sex Offender Registry Laws are retroactive and captures certain convicted sex offenders whose offenses were committed before the laws were put into place.
 The challenges to the Sex Offender Registration Act are two fold, prior to 2011 and after 2011.

 The draft legislation HB5679 has only been introduced and will likely NOT be what eventually gets signed into law.

-On April 6, 2020, Judge Cleland issued an interim order which stops law enforcement from enforcing registration, verification, school zone and fee violations connected with Michigan’s Sex Offender Registry law from Feb.
-14, 2020, through the end of the COVID-19 crisis.
+On April 6, 2020, Judge Cleland issued an interim order which stops any local law enforcement agency from enforcing registration, verification, school zone and fee violations connected with Michigan’s Sex Offender Registry law, from February 14, 2020 through the end of the COVID-19 crisis.
 Michigan State Police will continue to use the Sex Offender Registry during this time.

-For example: If you are eligible for HYTA (Homes Youthful Training Act), you do not need to be on the Sex Offender Registry at all.
-However, if you violate while on HYTA, you go back to your original charges and may be subject to the Sex Offender Registry.
+For example: If convicted sex offenders are eligible for HYTA (Holmes Youthful Trainee Act Michigan), they do not need to be on the Public Sex Offender Registry at all.

 FAILURE TO REGISTER AS A SEX OFFENDER

-If you violate any of the requirements of the Sex Offender Registry, you can and will be charged with the crime of Failure to Register as a Sex Offender.
+If you violate any of the requirements of the Public Sex Offender Registry, you can and will be charged with the crime of failure to register as a sex offender.

-- If an individual on the Sex Offender Registry fails to register or to update his or her registration information as required under this act, Michigan State Police agency, sheriff’s office, or department post responsible for registering the individual or for verifying and updating his or her registration information shall do all of the following immediately after the date the individual was required to register or to update his or her registration information:
+- If an individual on the Sex Offender Registry fails to register or to update his or her registration information, as required under this act, law enforcement agencies shall do all of the following immediately after the date the individual was required to register or to update his or her registration information:

 (a) Determine whether the individual has absconded or is otherwise unlocatable.

-(b) If the registering authority was notified by a registration jurisdiction that the individual was to appear in order to register or update his or her registration information in the jurisdiction of the registering authority, notify the department in a manner prescribed by the department that the individual failed to appear as required.
+(b) If the registering local law enforcement agency was notified by a registration jurisdiction that the individual was to appear in order to register or update his or her registration information in the jurisdiction of the registering authority, notify the department in a manner prescribed by the department that the individual failed to appear as required.